 The Chancellor will make an announcement to all public schools in the city on whether to close schools or delay their opening.
-This announcement is made in consultation with other City officials.
-All authorized delayed openings will result in the regular starting time being two hours later (Please note that, in addition to this two hour delay, the Early Bird and Extended Day sessions will be cancelled, as well as all field trips, all adult and continuing education activities, and all after-school activities.
+All delayed openings will result in the regular starting time being two hours later (Please note that, in addition to this two hour delay, the Early Bird and Extended Day will be cancelled, as well as all field trips, all adult and continuing education activities, and all after-school activities).

 By 6:00 a.m., the decision is announced on the 311 Information Line, on the Department of Education website Home Page (which can be accessed at www.schools.nyc.gov and on the following radio stations in the city: WINS (1010 AM), WCBS (880 AM), WABC (770 AM), WLIB (1190 AM), WADO (1280 AM), WBLS (107.5 FM), WNYE (91.5 FM), as well as the following television stations: WCBS (Channel 2), WNBC (Channel 4), WNYW (Fox Channel 5), WABC (Channel 7), WNYE (Channel 25), Univision Channel 41, and "NY 1" (Channel 1 on cable television).
 Major radio news stations, such as WINS (1010 AM) and WCBS (880 AM), should be listened to on portable radios in the event of a major blackout.

 The school telephone number is: 718-461-2219

 Monday - Friday: 8:00 am – 2:20 pm

 If there is a delayed school opening the school hours will be: 10:00 am -2:20 pm